Quantum transient heat transport in the hyper-parametric oscillator: Abstract

 \section{Abstract}

-We explore non-equilibrium quantum heat transport in a nonlinear bosonic system in the presence of hyper-parametric oscillation due to degenerate spontaneous four-wave mixing (SFWM) occurring between two cavities.
-We estimate the thermodynamic response analytically by constructing the $su(2)$ algebra of the nonlinear Hamiltonian and predict that the system exhibits a negative energy mode.
-Consequently, this specific form of interaction enables the cooling of the system when the interaction strength is sufficiently large to induce a ground state transition.
+We explore nonequilibrium quantum heat transport in nonlinear bosonic systems in the presence of a non-Kerr-type interaction governed by hyper-parametric oscillation due to two-photon hopping between the two cavities.
+We estimate the thermodynamic response analytically by constructing the $su(2)$ algebra of the nonlinear Hamiltonian and predict that the system exhibits a negative excitation mode.
+Consequently, this specific form of interaction enables the cooling of the system by inducing a ground state transition when the number of particles increases, even though the interaction strength is small.
 We demonstrate a transition of the heat current numerically in the presence of symmetric coupling between the system and bath and show long relaxation times in the cooling phase.
-We compare with the Bose-Hubbard type interaction induced via cross-phase modulation, which does not exhibit any such transition.
-We further compute the non-equilibrium heat current in the presence of two baths showing different temperatures and observe that the nonlinear interaction induces mode mixing effect, unlike pure linear coupling.
-Our findings may help in the manipulation of quantum states using the nonlinearity induced cooling.
+We compare with the Kerr-type Bose-Hubbard form of interaction induced via cross-phase modulation, which does not exhibit any such transition.
+We further compute the nonequilibrium heat current in the presence of two baths at different temperatures and observe that the cooling effect for the non-Kerr-type interaction persists.
+Our findings may help in the manipulation of quantum states using the system's interactions to induce cooling.